ingsisrags/MachEightTest/README.md

 #Solution description

-the solution is an console app developed in .net core 6.0 (multiplatform)
+The solution is an console app developed in .net core 6.0 (multiplatform)

-The solution is compose for:
+It is compose for:
 	main class : program
 	interface: ICalculate
 	class: Calculate